doubleyip/doubleyip.github.io/index.md

 # About

 Aspiring Software Engineer with a passion for solving complex problems through the use of topics such as Algorithms and Machine Learning.
 Self-starter with a drive to use the most efficient technology stack or tools for the job and the adaptability to learn them straightaway.
 Specializes in back-end technology such as C++, Python and TensorFlow, while also having experience in front-end development.
+Currently, I am excited to become a Fullstack Engineer and eventually dwelve into the realm of developing Artifical Intelligence.

+I have a Bachelor's Degree with a Major in Computer Science and a minor in Mathematics from CUNY Hunter College.

 # Projects